adyxax/www/content/blog/docker/docker-compose-bridge.md

 ---
 title: "Docker compose predictable bridge"
-linkTitle: "Docker compose predictable bridge"
 date: 2018-09-25
-description: >
-  How to use a predefined bridge with docker compose
+description: How to use a predefined bridge with docker compose
+tags:
+  - docker
+  - linux
 ---

+## The problem

 By default, docker-compose will create a network with a randomly named bridge.
 If you are like me using a strict firewall on all your machines, this just cannot work.

+## The fix

-You need to put your services in `network_mode: “bridge”` and add a custom `network` entry like :
+For example if your bridge is named docbr1, you need to put your services in `network_mode: “bridge”` and add a custom `network` entry like :

 {{< highlight yaml >}}
 version: '3.0'